CHTC/chtc-website-source/uw-research-computing/os-transition-htc.md

 Note that this page only applies to a transition on the HTC system (submitting jobs with HTCondor).
 The high performance computing (HPC) cluster will be upgraded in the near future as well and have a separate transition page. _Users of the HPC cluster will be notified_ when the transition to CentOS Stream 8 begins on the HPC system.

 All updates to the HTC system will be reflected on this page; significant changes may also include a notification to the `chtc-users` mailing list.

 ## Important Dates

 * **August 2022**: HTC system will support both CentOS 7 and CentOS Stream 8.
-By default, all jobs will continue to match to CentOS 7 machines, however, **users should begin testing jobs on CentOS Stream 8**.
-These machines are also available for general use. and general use.
+By default, all jobs will continue to match to servers running CentOS 7, however, **users should begin testing jobs on servers running CentOS Stream 8**.
+These servers are also available for general use.
 * **September 15, 2022**: Default operating system requirements for jobs will change from CentOS 7 to CentOS Stream 8.
 * **September 2022**: More than 75% of CHTC capacity will run on CentOS Stream 8.